-The Dauphin Island Sea Lab's (DISL) mission is to pursue excellence in marine science education, research, coastal zone management policy and public engagement through a variety of programs.
+The Dauphin Island Sea Lab's (DISL) mission is to become a center for transformative U.S. oceanic and coastal research and education..
 Founded in 1971 by the State of Alabama Legislature to maximize the marine sciences capabilities of several Alabama institutions and minimize duplication.

-Located on the eastern tip of Dauphin Island, a barrier island in the northern Gulf of Mexico, DISL is surrounded by Mobile Bay, Mississippi Sound and the waters of the Gulf, making it a perfect location to conduct a wide range of marine science activity.
+Located on the eastern tip of Dauphin Island, a barrier island in the northern Gulf of Mexico, DISL is surrounded by Mobile Bay, the Mississippi Sound, and the waters of the Gulf, making it a perfect location to conduct a wide range of marine science activity.

 The University Programs (UP) serves the students of the Marine Environmental Sciences Consortium’s (MESC) 22 public and private four-year colleges and universities through graduate and undergraduate programs.
 Throughout the year, graduate students conduct research, and attend classes while completing their degree under the mentorship of faculty and staff at the Dauphin Island Sea Lab.